manicmerk/csharp-ride-the-wave/README.md

 3. The ability to identify recent trend support and resistance levels.
 4. Do percentage based comparison between current price and support/resistance.
 5. Display recommendation for buy, sell or hold.
 6. Display relevant news items related to given stock.
+7. Visual graph based representation of data if GUI developed.